confluentinc/ksqldb-recipes/docs/internet-of-things/coalesce/index.md

 --8<-- "docs/shared/connect.md"

-In this example, the telemetry is stored in two tables in a database and is read into two Kafka topics in Confluent Cloud.
+In this example, the telemetry events are stored in Postgres database tables.
+The connector reads from the tables and writes the data into Kafka topics in Confluent Cloud.

 ```json
 --8<-- "docs/internet-of-things/coalesce/source.json"